turingschool/try-turing/popup-rocket-animation/wrap-up/index.md

 ## Next Steps

 Are you in love with coding?
-[Set up a time to meet with Chelsea](https://go.oncehub.com/ChelseaTuring) about what that could look like for you at Turing _or_ send her an email at **chelsea@turing.io**.
+[Set up a time to meet with Chelsea](https://go.oncehub.com/ChelseaTuring) about what that could look like for you at Turing _or_ send her an email at **chelsea.edu**.

 Want to do a little more exploration before taking the next step toward a career change?
 Here are some great places to start:
 - Attend a Try Coding Weekend workshop where you'll go a bit more in depth as to how things work in a given language, and explore the difference between Front-End and Back-End Engineering